parasail-lang/parasail/lwt/readme.md

 written entirely in Ada, which in many circumstances is more efficient than OpenMP.
 The plugin is in lwt-scheduler-work_stealing.ad{s,b}.
-To activate it, mention "LWT.Work_Stealing" in a with clause and then declare an object of type WS_Parallel in your main subprogram or task body.
+To activate it, mention `LWT.Work_Stealing` in a with clause and then declare an object of type WS_Parallel in your main subprogram or task body.

 Here is the package spec for LWT.Work_Stealing: